2023 Local Election Manifesto

 Lots of residents tell us they are frustrated with the ‘Punch and Judy’ style of local politics in Portsmouth and feel their voices aren’t heard.
 We want to improve local democracy by: engaging residents in meaningful consultation about the big issues facing our city; devolving power and resources down to the local level; and moving to all out elections every 4 years to encourage long term strategic policy instead of just fighting the next election.

-We are the only party locally to have a 50:50 gender split among candidates as part of our commitment to ensuring women’s voices are better represented on the council.
-With just 10 of the 42 councillors on Portsmouth City Council being women and a combined total of just three women standing for the Tories and Lib Dems we’re proud to have shown our commitment to equal representation.
+We are the only party locally to pledge to work towards a 50:50 gender split among candidates as part of our commitment to ensuring women’s voices are better represented on the council.
+With just 12 of the 42 councillors on Portsmouth City Council being women and just three women standing for the Tories and four standing for the Lib Dems we’re proud to have shown our commitment to equal representation.

 We want a fairer Portsmouth for all and together we can build it.